Region of Ossium.png

 Overview

-Ossium is the north-western territory of the Mallum, which borders Karsk and Holberg, and lies across the Semmerlak from Weirwater and Semmerholm.
+Ossium is the north-western territory of the Mallum, which borders Karsk, Holberg, and the Forest of Ulnak, and lies across the Semmerlak from Weirwater and Semmerholm.
 It is a land of dense, twisted forests and dripping marsh, rich in both natural resources and threats.
-Only a small portion of the territory is open - the majority of Ossium is shrouded in old, moss bearded trees, pools of stagnant water, and narrow, fast-flowing streams.
+Only a small portion of the territory is open - the majority of Ossium is shrouded in old, moss-bearded trees, pools of stagnant water, and narrow, fast-flowing streams.
 The majority of the population are orcs - primarily subjects dominated by the Druj, the former masters of the territory.
 There are also scattered small groups of humans, primarily former slaves of the Druj or privileged enclaves such as the Ketsov.

 The Empire has made some progress in encouraging the orcs to see them as liberators rather than simply more tyrants.
 Preachers from several Imperial nations have visited the civilian population and introduced them to the idea of the virtues, and invitations have been given to any orcs who wish to do so to travel to Skarsind and begin new lives as Imperial Orcs.